lgeo3/ros_course_esme/ros-esme-ws/tp1/TP1.md

 ## Part 3: controlling a robot with the keyboard
-Writes a node to control the **TurtleSim** robot using the keyboard.
+Write a node to control the **TurtleSim** robot using the keyboard.
 You will use:
 - the TurtleSim viewer with the command: `rosrun turtlesim turtlesim_node`
 - find the topic to publish on, with: `rosnode info NODE_NAME`
 - explore the message needed by the robot: `rostopic info TOPIC_NAME`